gpablocaraballo/books-challenge/README.md

 For this demo i use the native react context for the state management.
 ```

-## Graphql and real endpoints calls (the delete are "deleting" for real, you have some items to play with)
+## Graphql and real endpoints calls (the delete are "deleting" for real, so be careful, you have some items to play with)

 ```
 In a real scenario, the graphql calls must to be allocated on some backend server to avoid a security breach.
 For the purpose of this demo i created some real books, so you can play, list, delete books and also re order.
 ```